redis/redis-doc/topics/client-side-caching.md

     GET foo
     "bar"

-The `CACHING` command affects the command executed immadietely after it, however in case the next command is `MULTI`, all the commands in the transaction will be tracked.
+The `CACHING` command affects the command executed immediately after it, however in case the next command is `MULTI`, all the commands in the transaction will be tracked.
 Similarly in case of Lua scripts, all the commands executed by the script will be tracked.